csu-hci-projects/FA24-ReyesJ/README.md

   - **Jump**: Default space bar key, only required in level two.
   - **Move**: Default W,A,S,D keys for moving forward, left, down, and right.
   - **Run**: Hold down shift while moving in any direction, required in both levels.
+  - **Zoom**: Hold down caps-lock button, helps player see targets at a safer distance.
+  - **Shooting**: Left-Click mouse or Single-click touchpad to shoot weapons' projectile.
   - **Flashlight**: Right-Click mouse or Double-click touchpad to turn on and off, required in both levels.

 ### Work Contributions